 Remove stains on the carpet

 Of course, baking soda and vinegar are great cleaners, independently.
-And in most cases, vinegar is a great all-purpose cleaner, but there are 8 things you should never clean with vinegar.
 One thing you can clean with vinegar is your carpet.

 Here’s how to lift carpet stains with vinegar: